crypto-org-chain/chain-docs/docs/modules/staking-state.md

 The only way to transit to active validator is by executing `NodeJoinTx`, the preconditions are:

 - `bonded >= min_required_staking`
-- The validator pubkey/address is not banned or already used
+- The validator pubkey/address is not already used by others, it's ok to re-use the old keys used by itself if it's a re-join from an inactive validator.
 - Not jailed if transitting from inactive validator

 ### From "active validator" to "inactive validator"